Valkyr-JS/StashReels/README.md

 </p>

 **Features:**
+- Filter scenes using your scene filters saved in Stash.
 - Tap to jump forwards or back in the video.
 - Scrub though the video with a video thumbnail.
 - Video tags shown on the video progress bar.